pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 We went through a low of steps above just so you can get a feel for how things work.

-That said, did you know you can dynamically scale the number of any actors in LocalNet by ony changing one line?
+That said, you can dynamically scale the number of any actors in LocalNet by ony changing one line!

 Go to our [localnet tutorial](./../internal_infrastructure/localnet.md) to learn more.